Prediction of pressure-induced stabilization of noble-gas-atom compounds with alkali oxides and alkali sulfides: Conclusion

 In summary, we have predicted the stability of compounds at high pressures in which He or Ne atoms are included within alkali metal oxides or sulfides.
 In some cases structures including noble gas atoms are predicted to become thermodynamically stable at pressures below 1 GPa.
 The chemical interactions between the host oxide or sulfide and the guest noble gas atoms is weak, and the materials discussed here may be described as inclusion compounds.
 Our study suggests a new class of metal/noble gas inclusion compounds that could be synthesized under applied pressure, and might be useful for gas storage.
 It seems likely that many more compounds containing noble gas atoms could be stabilized by pressure.

-J.S.\ gratefully acknowledges financial support from the National Natural Science Foundation of China under Grants No. 51372112.
-C.J.P.\ and R.J.N.\ were supported by the Engineering and Physical Sciences Research Council (EPSRC) of the United Kingdom.
-The calculations were carried out on the supercomputers at Nanjing University, UCL (London), and the High Performance Computing Service at the University of Cambridge.
+We predict that some Ne compounds, such as NeK$_2$S, NeRb$_2$S, and NeCs$_2$S might be stable at ambient pressure.
+We hope that our study may encourage attempts to synthesize this class of compounds.